 2. For the Camping Expert – Ibo Island Dhow Safaris

-It is all about snorkelling off deserted white sandbanks into clear blue seas then camping overnight on secluded Quirimbas beaches eating fresh seafood on the fire.
-Yes, Ibo Island Lodge is the only Mozambique island holiday resort offering fully tailor made Mozambique Dhow Safaris into the Quirimbas Archipelago.
+It is all about snorkeling off deserted white sandbanks into clear blue seas then camping overnight on secluded Quirimbas beaches eating fresh seafood on the fire.
+Yes, Ibo Island Lodge is the only Mozambique island holiday resort offering fully tailor-made Mozambique Dhow Safaris into the Quirimbas Archipelago.
 Look out for indigenous fishermen drying their sardines on the sands, whales frolicking in the lake-like ocean and turtles digging out a sandy nest.

 3. For the Party Animals – Maputo

 If you are looking for a trendy place for a weekend break, fly into the capital city of Mozambique, Maputo.
 All travelers love its diverse accommodation, cosmopolitan vibes and stunning setting of harbor and beaches.
 The architecture is a wonderful blend of Arab, French, Oriental, Portuguese and African, as well as fashionable Art Deco.
 Meet people gathering to eat great food in diverse restaurants, and to unwind in great nightclubs after long working days.
 Maputo is a place of music, dancing and great seafood.
 People are friendly and most places are safe.
 From exclusive hotels and restaurants to the more lowly, local and very real eating places, this is the place to be for fun and great tastes.

 4. For Lovers of Sailing and Water Sports – Bazaruto Archipelago